 How can COMMONTARY generate revenue?

-- COMMONTARY's platform allows for commercial or sponsored breaks within audio streams
+- The COMMONTARY technology allows for commercial or sponsored breaks within audio streams

 - App download fees